-Needless to say, I love getting out and about once in a while.
-I’ve ventured outside the country as a child, but the first trip that sparked my interest in seeing more of the world was a 2007 visit to Singapore.
-Two years later, I set off on a journey across central Japan: the very first holiday that I planned on my own, booked independently, and paid for out of my own pocket (i.e., not parent-funded).
+Backstory time.
+In 2009, I set off on a journey across central Japan: the very first holiday that I planned on my own, booked independently, and paid for out of my own pocket (i.e., not funded by my parents as previous travels had been).
 From then on, Japan has consistently remained my favourite destination – I’ve visited all 4 main islands, all 8 regions, all 47 prefectures – and travel has remained my best-loved hobby.

 Where have you been?

 Here and there, but not exactly around the world.
+Nor do I even have the urge to see the whole world, truth be told.
 I’ve settled into a comfortable habit of regularly visiting just two countries in particular (more on that below), so my been-there-done-that list doesn’t so much grow longer as it gets top-heavy.

 I wasn’t much of a travel blogger before 2013, but you’ll see bits and pieces of previous trips on my anime blog (more specifically under the Travelogues tab).
 The very first journey I wrote about from start to finish was my 2013 trip to Japan, which you can find right here.

 Solo.
 I’m a natural loner.
 I function best when I travel unaccompanied.

 Selective.
 With limited time and resources, I focus narrowly on places that best suit my interests.